Gapur/nestjs-microservices/README.md

 As our projects get bigger and bigger, we need more and more advanced architecture.
 Therefore, as a software engineer, I would like to introduce you to the modern popular microservice architecture that follows the concept of SOA (Service Oriented Architecture).

-In this article, I want to talk about the difference between monolithic and microservice architectures and show how to build them using NestJS, TCP and Typescript.
+In this article, I want to talk about the difference between monolithic and microservice architectures and show how to build them using `NestJS`, `TCP` and `Typescript`.
 Let’s first dive into what microservices are.

 ## Getting Started